discsim/frank/docs/quickstart.rst

 from :py:obj:`CASA` via xx.
 The default parameter file is ``default_parameters.json``.

-Given these files, perform a fit simply with
+Then perform a fit from `/frankenstein` [xx update xx] with

 .. code-block:: bash

-    python fit.py
+    python fit -m full_path_to_uvtable.dat

+where `-m` imports and runs :py:mod:`frank` as a package, and the ``UVTable`` can be given without the full path if it's in `/frankenstein` [xx update xx].
+You can also specify the load and save directories and the ``UVTable`` filename in the parameter file.

-A custom parameter file can alternatively be provided with
+Want to change other parameters?
+Provide a custom parameter file with

 .. code-block:: bash

-    python fit.py --p <parameter_filename.json>
+    python fit -m --p <parameter_filename>

 By default :py:mod:`frank` saves the fitted brightness profile as a ``.txt``, the visibility domain fit as a ``.npz``, ``UVTables`` for the **reprojected**